2. MPSD HPC system#

 # job name

-#SBATCH -J CUDA-MPI-example
+#SBATCH -J CUDA-example

 #